Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Open arc diagrams

 Arc diagrams are a graphic representation of combinatorial structures such as partitions or matchings, which enables a convenient visualization of certain patterns, such as crossings.
 A \textit{partition diagram} is defined for a set partition $\pi$ of $\{1,\dots,n\}$: draw $n$ points on a line, labeled from $1$ to $n$; for each (ordered) block $\{a_1,\dots,a_k\}$ of $\pi$, we draw an arc from $a_i$ to $a_{i+1}$ for $1\leq i\leq k-1$.
 A \textit{matching diagram} is a partition diagram where the underlying set partition is a matching (i.e. every block has size $2$).

-These diagrams are called \textit{matching diagrams} and \textit{partition diagrams}.
 A point of a partition diagram can be an \emph{opening point}, if it is the first point of a block of size $\geq 2$; a \emph{closing point}, if it is the last point of a block of size $\geq 2$; a \emph{transition point}, if it is a non-extremal point in a block of size $\geq 3$; or a \emph{fixed point}, if it is a block of size $1$.
 A matching diagram only has opening and closing points.

 A \emph{$3$-crossing} pattern in an arc diagram is a set of three mutually crossing arcs, i.e. three arcs $(i_1,j_1)$, $(i_2,j_2)$ and $(i_3,j_3)$ with $i_1 < i_2 < i_3 < j_1 < j_2 < j_3$.
 An \textit{enhanced $3$-crossing} is a $3$-crossing where arcs sharing an endpoint are also considered to be crossing.
 More formally, three arcs $(i_1,j_1)$, $(i_2,j_2)$, $(i_3,j_3)$ form an enhanced $3$-crossing if $i_1 < i_2 < i_3 \leq j_1 < j_2 < j_3$.
 These definitions are naturally generalized to $k$-crossings for $k \geq 2$.